 Just over two months later, , who spotted a gunman hiding in the bushes at Trump’s golf club in Florida.
 Trump reportedly survived when local police allegedly arrested an armed suspect at a checkpoint near the venue.

-Despite these threats, Trump remains undeterred, pledging to advance his agenda focused on strengthening national security, boosting the economy, and restoring law and order in America.
+Despite these threats, Trump remained undeterred, pledging to advance his agenda focused on strengthening national security, boosting the economy, and restoring law and order in America.

-On abortion, he advocates for state-level decision-making and does not support a federal ban.
+On abortion, he advocated for state-level decision-making and does not support a federal ban.

 Regarding foreign policy, he says he could swiftly resolve the Ukraine war, although he has not provided specific details.

-Additionally, he pledges to ensure the US remains a leader in oil and gas production, reduce energy prices by more than half, and reverse Biden's electric vehicle policies.
+Additionally, he has pledged to ensure the US remains a leader in oil and gas production, reduce energy prices by more than half, and reverse Biden's electric vehicle policies.

 Want more politics?
 You can stream poignant political documentaries in the SBS On Demand 'Politics and Power' collection and keep up with daily news bulletins in the .